rynmth/Klishes-Mansion/readme.md

 # About

-That's my first game i publish and my first time in a Game Jam, i joined because i thought it would be cool (and it was fun).
+That's my first game i publish and my first time in a Game Jam, i joined because i thought it would be cool (and it was).
 I made this game inspired by [Ao Oni](https://ungodly.itch.io/ao-oni-r).